 Corrie survived prison and then a concentration camp.
 It is estimated that about 800 Jewish people were saved because of the ten Boom family.

-Note: portrait of Corrie was taken in 1921.
+Note: this portrait of Corrie was taken in 1921.

 “A snapshot biography of Corrie ten Boom” sources: